worldbank/OpenNightLights/onl/tutorials/mod1_6_DMSP_VIIRS_data_access.md

 location in the grid.
 Any given pixel in the grid stores one or more values (in one or more bands).</div>

-A satellite image, an image you take with your camera or even a map you are looking at are examples of geospatial data that is stored in a raster format.
+A satellite image, an image you take with your camera or even a map layer you are looking at can be examples of geospatial data that are stored in a raster format.
 These images are composed of pixels that are organized in rows and columns, with values and location.
 The size of a given pixel depends on the spatial resolution of the sensor.